mclarke/php-oauth-client/README.md

 This means that you will request a token bound to `john.doe@example.org` with the scope `read`.
-The user you specify here is typically the user identifier you use in your application that wants to integrate with the OAuth 2.0 protected resource.
-At your service the user can for example be `john.doe@example.org`, In order to find back the tokens on subsequent requests you need to bind it to the user identifier you know about this user.
+The user you specify here is typically the user identifier you use in *your* application that wants to integrate with the OAuth 2.0 protected resource.
+At your service the user can for example be `john.doe@example.org`.
+This identifier is in no way related to the identity of the user at the remote service, it is just used for book keeping the access tokens.

 Now you can see if an access token is already available: